His Last Vow: Plot

 Back at Baker Street John angrily confronts Mary, asking what he ever did to deserve her.
 Sherlock tells John that he's observed his addiction to danger, and his attraction to Mary complies with this fact.
 She tells them some of her past and that Magnussen has information that would send her to prison for the rest of her life.
 Mary gives John a memory stick marked with the initials A. G. R. A., which she says contains everything about her and would destroy his love for her.
 Sherlock tells John he can trust Mary because she saved his life by calling an ambulance after shooting him.

 After ignoring the memory stick for several months, John burns it without reading it and reconciles with Mary.
 The couple is spending Christmas with the Holmes brothers at their parents' home, where Sherlock takes the opportunity to drug everyone but John so that they can steal Mycroft's laptop.
 Sherlock takes a hesitant John to meet Magnussen at his estate, which he believes contains Magnussen's blackmail archive.
 During their confrontation, Magnussen reveals that he was behind the kidnapping of John, as seen in "The Empty Hearse" and explains that he put pressure on Mary in order to "own" Mycroft via John and Sherlock.

 Sherlock offers to trade Magnussen's information on Mary for the state secrets contained in Mycroft's laptop.
 However, Magnussen is aware that Sherlock is setting him up in a trap.
 The laptop contains a GPS tracker, and once Mycroft realises it is gone, security services will raid the estate and, upon finding the laptop, will have a legal reason to search the blackmail archives.
 With visible joy, Magnussen reveals that the plan will not work because his vaults don't physically exist; the data are in his mind palace.
 As a newspaper publisher, he can publicise any secret without backup documents.
 By giving Magnussen the laptop, Sherlock and John are now guilty of selling government secrets.
 They can be imprisoned for high treason, whereas Magnussen remains legally untouchable.
 When Mycroft and the police arrive, Sherlock coldly shoots Magnussen in the head, realising that this is the only way to free his friends and everyone else from his power.

 Mycroft convinces the government to spare Sherlock a trial and, as an alternative punishment, press him into a high-risk mission in Eastern Europe.
-However, he is recalled within minutes when video screens all over Great Britain begin to broadcast a loop of a static image of Jim Moriarty asking "Did you miss me?"
-A post-credits scene shows a very much alive Moriarty asking if the audience missed him as well.
+However, within minutes of taking off, Sherlock is recalled when video screens all over Great Britain begin to broadcast a loop of a static image of Jim Moriarty asking "Did you miss me?".
+In the post-credits scene, Moriarty breaks the fourth wall and asks the audience if they missed him as well.